Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Results

 \section{Results}

-This section presents experimental results obtained on a computer with two AMD EPYC 7453 CPUs (2.75 Ghz, 28 cores each) and 512 GB of RAM.
+This section presents experimental results obtained on a computer with two AMD EPYC 7453 CPUs (2.75 GHz, 28 cores each) and 512 GB of RAM.
 The input persistence diagrams and merge trees were computed with FTM \cite{gueunet_tpds19} and pre-processed to remove low persistent features (with a threshold of 0.5 \% of the data range).
-We have implemented our method in C++ as an extension of the Wasserstein distance module of persistence diagrams and merge trees in TTK \cite{ttk17}.
+We have implemented our method in C++ as an extension of the Wasserstein distance module of persistence diagrams and merge trees in TTK \cite{ttk17} \revisionTVCG{and plan to integrate it in the official TTK distribution}.

-Our experiments were performed on a variety of simulated and acquired 2D and 3D ensembles inspired by \cite{pont_vis21}.
-They \revision{used} ensembles extracted from various SciVis contests \cite{scivis2018, scivis2017, scivis2016, scivis2015, scivis2014, scivis2008, scivis2006, scivis2004} or from previous works \cite{favelier2018}.
-In this work, we have extended the SciVis contests ensembles used in \cite{pont_vis21} in order to create more challenging ones (described in \autoref{tab_timings}).
-For most of them, it consists of all the available data (for a same set of simulation parameters when applicable) instead of only a small subset of it.
+Our experiments were performed on a variety of simulated and acquired 2D and 3D ensembles inspired by \cite{pont_vis21} \revisionTVCGminor{that} used ensembles extracted from various SciVis contests \cite{scivis2018, scivis2017, scivis2016, scivis2015, scivis2014, scivis2008, scivis2006, scivis2004} or from previous \revisionTVCGminor{work} \cite{favelier2018}.
+We have extended the SciVis contests ensembles used in \cite{pont_vis21} in order to create more challenging ones (described in \autoref{tab_timings}).
+For most of them, it consists of all the available data (for a same set of simulation parameters when applicable) instead of only a small subset of it. \revisionTVCGminor{The preprocessing scripts are available at: \url{https://github.com/MatPont/regionWassersteinData}}.

-\subsubsection{\revision{Baseline methods and parameter selection}}
+\subsubsection{\textbf{\revision{Baseline methods and parameter selection}}}